20arnav/POPL_Project_Group7/README.md

 ## Problem Statement

-As a part of this project, we have implemented **Multithreaded File Server** in Rust and use its features to overcome problems generally encountered in C based client-server architecture such as Buffer Overflow Attack, Dangling Pointer Vulnerability, Size of Code and Concurrency advantages.
+As a part of this project, we have implemented **Multithreaded File Server** in Rust and used its features to overcome problems generally encountered in C based client-server architecture such as Buffer Overflow Attack, Dangling Pointer Vulnerability, Size of Code and Concurrency advantages.
 Rust offers several features such as memory safety, ownership system, borrowing and lifetimes and safe concurreny without data races which makes Rust much safer and easier to maintain in case of client-server architecture.
 This project is a collaborative effort by Arnav, Aryan, Amey, and Pranav, under the guidance of Professor Kunal Korgaonkar.